RafaelBortolozo/CSS_training/README.md

-# animations_css
+# CSS training
-Learning and practicing some CSS animations, form, pseudo-classes and pseudo-elements
+Learning and practicing new interface development techniques using CSS.